pendulum-chain/substrate-stellar-sdk/README.md

 - `SecondEpochTime`: a unix timestamp represented in seconds
 - `()`: for an unlimited time bound

-## Create, sign and submit transaction
+## Create, Sign and Submit Transactions

 This is one of the main workflows when using this SDK.
 Note that these features only become available when using the crate feature `offchain`.
 It usually consists of the following steps: